 A New Reality

-While the world reopens, many countries and states are still implementing guidelines limiting large group gatherings and events.
-As countries and states continually adapt local regulations in response to the potential of changing circumstances, The Knot anticipates weddings being celebrated in a number of different ways.
+While the world reopens, many countries including ours are still battling the second wave of COVID19.
+This has led to either complete lockdown or implementing guidelines limiting large group gatherings and events in certain parts.
+As countries and states continually adapt local regulations in response to the potential of changing circumstances, The Knot anticipates weddings post lockdown to be celebrated in a number of different ways.
 One factor that will remain constant is the desire for human connection and the celebration of love with loved ones—no matter what that celebration looks like.

 With the help of wedding industry experts, The Knot shares the new reality of weddings regarding health and safety measures, layouts, new event formats, and rethinking the guest experience.